 Action: After discussions at various stakeholder meetings, and DAC and Board discussion at public meetings, upon recommendation of Board staff, the Board voted to repeal the RDA practical examination requirement.
 Proficiency in performing RDA abilities occurs after licensure and is related to the RDA gaining further practice and experience in dental offices under dentist supervision.
 Additionally, the supervising dentist is the ultimate judge and arbiter of the extent to which the RDA demonstrates sufficient proficiency to perform duties.
-The RDA practical examination was eliminated in the Board's previous sunset bill, AB 1519 (Low, Chapter 865, Statutes of 2019).
+AB 1519 (Low, Chapter 865, Statutes of 2019) repealed BPC section 1752.3, eliminating the explicit requirement for the RDA Practical Examination, but references to the examination remain in BPC section 1752.1.